digitalquery/wp-vagrant/README.markdown

 A Vagrant setup to create an Ubuntu 14.04 (Trusty) virtual machine with Nginx, MySQL and PHP for WordPress development.

-Intended to be as simple as possible - just drop into existing WP folder, modify , add a database dump, and within minutes, you should be able to browse to nginx.local and see your site.
+Intended to be as simple as possible:

+* just drop into existing WP folder, modify , add a database dump, and within minutes, you should be able to browse to nginx.local and see your site.
+* or use in an empty folder, and tell WP-Vagrant to download and install WordPress - have a working WordPress TwentyFourteen install available within minutes

+#### Summary

 * Loads specified database dump as part of provisioning
 * Renames all domain references using [WP-CLI](wp-cli.org)